Chart Color Schemes

 Menora features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 56.6% of all households, including 27.0% couples with children, 24.7% couples without children, and 4.2% single parent families.
-Non-family households constitute the remaining 43.4%, with lone person households at 42.0% and group households comprising 1.6%.
-The median household size is 2.2 people, which is smaller than the Greater Perth average of 2.6.
+Families make up 56.6% of the households in the suburb, consisting of 27.0% couples with children, 24.7% couples without children, and 4.2% single parent households.
+The remaining 43.4% is made up of non-family households, with lone person households representing 42.0% and group households comprising 1.6%.
+The median household occupancy of 2.2 residents is below the Greater Perth average of 2.6.

 Frequently Asked Questions - Households